ClementineCttn/MetaZipf/README.md

 COUNTRY:

-"ÄúYES"Äù if the territory corresponds to national boundaries, "ÄúNO"Äù otherwise (for regional and super-regional scales such as continents, economic alliances or the world).
+"YES"¬ù if the territory corresponds to national boundaries, "NO" otherwise (for regional and super-regional scales such as continents, economic alliances or the world).

 DATE: